kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 products.
 This is why it's important, even for infrastructure teams, to be able to own their roadmap and make decisions on what to build when.

-Stakeholder management is key here.
-You need to be able to understand the needs of your stakeholders and to be able to prioritize these needs.
-Ensure you are empowered to be able to say "no" to requests.
-As an autonomous team, you should have done the research to know the needs of your users better than anyone, and sometimes requests don't align well with that.
+As a team you're obviously limited to the amount of resources you have and not able to do everything, so understanding the needs of your stakeholders and prioritizing them is essential.
+You need to do research to know the needs of your users; sometimes requests don't align well with the actual needs.
 Just because someone asks loudly for something, doesn't mean it's the right fit for your platform.
+Saying yes to everything does not result in a good product.
 Dare to challenge assumptions and ask why.

 ## Abstractions save time